Solar-network/docs/docs/tutorials/node/setup.md

    testnet
 ```

-If you are tinkering and want to play with Swipechain for the first time, select `devnet` and request DSXP coins in our [public Telegram](https://t.me/Swipechain).
+If you are tinkering and want to play with Solar for the first time, select `devnet` and request DSXP coins in our [public Telegram](https://t.me/Solar).

 After you made your selection you will need to confirm by pressing `y` and confirm with `enter`